-All staff must read and follow the statutory guidance for schools and colleges; Part 1 Safeguarding Information for All Staff, Keeping Children Safe in Education 2023.
+All staff within the Trust and its schools must read and follow the statutory guidance for schools and colleges; Part 1 Safeguarding Information for All Staff, Keeping Children Safe in Education 2023.

 It is not the responsibility of the school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
-Accordingly, all concerns regarding the welfare of pupils will be recorded and discussed with the Designated Safeguarding Lead (DSL) or the Deputy Designated Safeguarding Lead prior to any discussion with parents/carers.
+Accordingly, all concerns regarding the welfare of students will be recorded and discussed with the Designated Safeguarding Lead (DSL) or the Deputy Designated Safeguarding Lead prior to any discussion with parents/carers.

-All School Staff Must Immediately Report
+All Trust and School Staff Must Immediately Report